-For winter and summer programs incinolet or similar toilets will be brought to the main camp and sewage residue from these toilets will be transported to Yellowknife for disposal at the approved hazardous waste facility.
-Pit latrines will be used at the smaller outlying summer camps.
+For winter and summer programs incinolet or similar toilets will be brought to the Hidden Lake camp and sewage residue from these toilets will be transported to Yellowknife for disposal at the approved hazardous waste facility.
+Pit latrines will not be used on federal land at the Hidden Lake camp.
+Pit latrines will be used only at some of the smaller outlying summer camps situated on territorial land.
 Pits will be filled in at the end of each season.